simpledevio/js-training-grounds/src/content/docs/guides/typescript.md

 ---
-title: TypeScript Tutorial
+title: TypeScript Quickstart (Coming Soon)
-description: A guide in my new Starlight docs site.
+description: An interactive quickstart tutorial for TypeScript.
 ---

 This tutorial assumes you're already familiar with HTML, CSS, JS, and npm.
 It also assumes you know what a JS framework is for.